TheRealKaup/KTech/documentation/quickstart.md

 ### `Texture`

-There are simple and complex textures, that both comprise of `CellA` values, beacuse textures are meant to be rendered for the terminal.
+There are simple and complex textures, that both comprise of `CellA` values, because textures are meant to be rendered for the terminal.
 Complex colliders are 2D arrays.
 Simple textures are instead rectangles, and thus are faster to render and have smaller memory usage, but they are of course less capable than complex colliders.

 ### `Colliders`